mulesoft-consulting/JDBCObjectStore/README.md

  - Add Object Store Operations to your Mule Flow(s) and Enjoy!

-**NOTE: Ensure the Object Store Operation(s) uses the Object Store defined above in Step 3 by selecting the appropriate Object Store in the Object store drop-down of the Operation in question.)
+**NOTE: Ensure the Object Store Operation(s) use the Object Store defined above in Step 3 by selecting the appropriate Object Store in the Object store drop-down of the Operation in question.

 ## Maven Configuration
 Add this dependency to your mule application pom.xml.
 Full sample pom file can be found here: [pom.xml](docs/samples/pom.xml).